K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: The Numerical Method

 \paragraph{Determination of $\alpha$} The regularization parameter $\alpha$, in essence, provides a soft threshold to the singular values of $\boldsymbol{K}$, such that the smallest singular values no longer cause numerical issues.
 Choosing $\alpha$ is a delicate affair, since setting it too small means the problem remains ill-defined, whereas setting it too large destroys a lot of the information contained in the data.

 Our preferred criterion for $\alpha^2$ relies on the Morozov discrepancy principle \cite{Dudal:2019gvn}, which states that $\alpha^2$ should be chosen such that

 where $\sum_i \sigma_i^2$ is the total variance in the data.
-The $\alpha^2$ obeying \cref{eq:morozov_gl} is guaranteed to be unique \cite{Kirsch:1996:IMT:236740}, and means that the quality of the reconstruction is identical to the quality of the data.
+Intuitively, this criterion implies that the quality of the reconstruction is identical to the quality of the data.
+The $\alpha^2$ obeying \cref{eq:morozov_gl} is guaranteed to be unique \cite{Kirsch:1996:IMT:236740}, and because the value of $\brho$ for a given data set $\boldsymbol{C}$ depends only on $\alpha^2$, any minimization algorithm yields the same solution for $\brho$.
+We found fast convergence with Nelder-Mead, as implemented in \verb|symfit| \cite{martin_roelfs_2021_5519611}, but we checked that different solvers indeed give numerically the same solution.

 \paragraph{Construction of $\boldsymbol{K}$} The matrix $\boldsymbol{K}$ should perform the Laplace transform as truthfully as possible, and therefore $\omega$ should range from $[0, \omega_\text{max})$, where $\omega_\text{max}$ is sufficiently large compared to any features that might appear in $\rho(\omega)$.
 In order to ensure this we choose to sample $\omega$ evenly in logarithmic space from $[10^{-5}, 10^5]$ \SI{}{\GeV} in $N_\omega$ steps.
-However, it should be remarked that the peak positions are very consistent, in both linear and logarithmic space, provided $\omega_\text{max}$ is large enough.
-For the problems under consideration, the peak positions do not change significantly after $\omega > 100$ \SI{}{\GeV}.
-A numerical study is provided in \cref{app:numerics}.
+However, the peak positions are very consistent, in both linear and logarithmic space, provided $\omega_\text{max}$ and $N_\omega$ are large enough.
+Nonetheless, sampling $\omega$ evenly in logarithmic space is preferred, as convergence of the peak positions is reached for much smaller values of $N_\omega$.
+A numerical comparison is provided in \cref{app:numerics}.